Do you have problems with your Oppo Pad?

 Sometimes, a simple fix as removing and reinstalling the sim works.

 Open the Settings app and Turn on Data Roaming.
-Once you turn on Data Roaming, your tablet will restore the internet connection on your device.
+Once you turn on Data Roaming, your phone will restore the internet connection on your device.

 The "Preferred network type" decides the network mode on your device.
-For example, most tablets have 2G, 3G, 4G, and 5G.
+For example, most phones have 2G, 3G, 4G, and 5G.

-If you choose 5G, and there is no 5G network available at your location, your tablet will not get any signal.
+If you choose 5G, and there is no 5G network available at your location, your phone will not get any signal.
 Therefore I recommend using "Automatic."

 Reset Network Settings